QingweiMeng1234/project_2/README.md

   }
   ```
 #### Smallest Width Determination
-We set the failure probability equals 5 percent and use 100 trials of BJKST algorithm with `depth` 5.
+We set the failure probability equals 5 percent and use 100 runs of BJKST algorithm with `depth` 5.
 We want the smallest width that has at least 95 successes out of 100 runs.
 So, we modified the BJKST algorithm in `main`as following:
   ```
     if(args(1)=="BJKST") {
       if (args.length != 5) {